gvanem/wsock-trace/README.md

 This project uses [**IP2Location-C-Library**](https://github.com/chrislim2888/IP2Location-C-Library.git) and [**LuaJIT**](https://github.com/LuaJIT/LuaJIT.git) as external projects.
 On GitHub, these are refered to as submodules (refered to in `.gitmodules`).
-To clone this repository along with it's submodules, do a:<br>
+To clone this repository along with it's submodules, do this in an **empty** directory:<br>
-  * `git clone --recursive -j8 https://github.com/gvanem/wsock-trace.git`
+  * `git clone --recursive -j8 https://github.com/gvanem/wsock-trace.git .`

 If you have already cloned this repository earlier, you can initialize and update the submodules like so:<br>